 The Destructive Power of Shareholder Value.
 No matter what public corporations may claim, an organization dominated by the god of shareholder value will inevitably slide into corruption because the structural incentives that shape public company behavior today require them to increase shareholder value at the expense of the public interest.
 Theoretically, legitimate governments can minimize the negative impact of corporate power by enforcing rational and evenly applied industry regulations.
 However, illegitimate governments exploit the convergence of state and corporate interests to maximize their combined coercive power over their customers and constituents.

 Coercive State and Corporate Power are Destructive to Free-Market Capitalism.
 Special interest groups and the minds they control will deliberately misrepresent the meaning of this article by falsely painting it as an endorsement of Marxism.
 From their self-serving perspective, anything that hints at balancing the coercive power of corporations with the best interests of society is instantly twisted into a totalitarian conspiracy to destroy liberty and free-market Capitalism.
 When you see them do this, you will know they are merely trying to distract the public from their own abuses of state and corporate power.
-In reality, this article is not an endorsement of Marxism nor an indictment of free-market Capitalism; it is a logical acknowledgement of the inevitable convergence of interests between state and corporate power, which is fundamentally destructive to civil liberty, economic freedom, and free-market Capitalism.
+In reality, this article is not an endorsement of Marxism nor an indictment of free-market Capitalism; it is a logical acknowledgement of the toxic convergence of interests between state and corporate power in the U.S. today, which is fundamentally destructive to civil liberty, economic freedom, and free-market Capitalism.

 How Should Governments and Corporations with a Sinister Past Behave?
 I’ve seen some people say things like, “OK, so empire-building is nasty business, but we can’t dwell in the past; so just let it go.”
 The problem with that logic is this: Unless government and corporate officials take responsibility for their bad behavior and punish the people that perpetrate bad actions, they have no incentive to stop acting badly or to fix the systemic incentives that induce bad behavior.
-In contrast to habitually evasive and deceptive government behavior, here’s a refreshing example of a G20 government with integrity that takes responsibility for its past transgressions.
+In contrast to habitually evasive and deceptive government behavior, here’s a refreshing example of a G20 government with integrity that takes responsibility for its past transgressions (and here).
 The result is far more trust in their government, more trustworthy corporations, more harmonious and productive labor relations between corporations and employees, higher-quality government policy outcomes, greater institutional integrity, and greater respect for the rule of law throughout the entire population.

 The Path to Truth and Reconciliation.
 Authentic reconciliation with the victims of past government and corporate abuses is only possible after the truth is unambiguously revealed, sincere apologies are unequivocally given, laws are justly enforced, proportional punishment is expeditiously delivered, and meaningful restitution is unconditionally provided.
 This is why formal truth and reconciliation commissions are so important to cultural and national healing; yet, throughout their entire histories, the U.S. and U.K. Governments have never conducted a truth and reconciliation commission to address their horrendous crimes against humanity.
 This is one reason why ever-larger swaths of humanity despise them.